The regulation of Syndicates and Racing Clubs is a key priority for the BHA.

 Upcoming changes for Syndicates

-From early 2022, Syndicators will be asked to record the % shares of their members with the BHA.
+From mid-2022, Syndicators will be asked to record the % shares of their members with the BHA.
 This will be followed by allowing Syndicate members with ≥2% share access to view their ownership online.
 In addition, the BHA will also begin auditing a proportion of Syndicate contracts to ensure compliance with the Code of Conduct and to confirm all mandated terms are covered.

 Upcoming changes for Racing Clubs